Stephanie Schorow: Writer, journalist, author, teacher

 I have also written books on the Boston Harbor Islands, Boston's fire history, the tragic Cocoanut Grove nightclub fire and the infamous Brink's robbery.
 For more on my books, see Works.

 My book on the Brink's robbery is under option and currently being developed as a TV series.

-	I freelance on a variety of topics, from lifestyle and travel to health and medical technology.
+I freelance on a variety of topics, from technology to lifestyle and travel to health to general features.
 I write a Dining Out Column for the Boston Globe North section and "ghost blog" for professors in MIT's Sloan School.
+I worked as a copy editor for ZOLL Medical Corporation.
 For samples of my recent freelance work, see RECENT ARTICLES on the right.

-	I also teach professional writing and public relations at Regis College in Weston, public speaking at Lesley University/Bunker Hill Community College, and community education courses on freelance writing.
+I teach professional writing at Lasell College in Newton and I have taught writing and public relations at Regis College in Weston and public speaking at Lesley University/Bunker Hill Community College.
+I have taught web feature writing at Emerson college and I also teach community education courses on freelance writing.

 Here are the details from the web site: http://booksonthet.com/about

 Books on the T launched in the spring of 2017 to engage the community in promoting literacy and encourage excitement about reading across the Boston metro area.
 By sharing new titles for adults and youth on the MBTA, Books on the T will create a traveling library that introduces books to the Greater Boston community.

 Many of the titles will have connections to the Boston area: Books on the T features authors who have a connection to the Boston area, titles with topics of interest to local readers, and local settings and/or subjects.
 Books on the T will introduce books to a diverse audience, covering every MBTA location, and involving the community along the way.
 Greater Boston area “guest” fairies representing community leaders, business, non-profit organizations, educational and other institutions will be asked to collaborate by designating volunteer book fairies.